 Women’s Missionary Outreach is a ministry dedicated to informing it’s participants of missionary works abroad and to helping our missionaries monetarily and in other practical ways.
 We meet at least once monthly.
 “Work days” consist of projects ranging from quilt-making to putting together small prizes for children, all designed to benefit missions work.
 At WMO, prayer and business meetings, we hear from missionaries and pray for them as well as take care of other business, and we hold an annual Women’s Missionary Conference.

 Another missions-minded focus is our Cross-Cultural Missions Team.
 We have sent a short-term (10 or 11 days) missions team to Haiti each Fall for several years.
-Contact Bob Vaughn for more information.
+Contact Ryan Carter for more information.

 “Sing and make music in your heart to the Lord.”

 If God has gifted you with talent in the area of music or audio tech, consider how you might fit into our worship team or sound crew.
 Talk to Alan Crim.

 We’ve also recently started a youth music program.
 Any middle or high school students who can sing or play an instrument can contact Dakota Derr.
 Students gather for practice and develop a heart for worship through music toward the goal of occasionally taking part in music on Sunday morning or Wednesday night during youth gatherings.